microsoft/ApplicationInsights-dotnet/docs/migration/guide_aspnet.md

 ### Step 1: Install the OpenTelemetry SDK and Enable at Application Startup

 The OpenTelemery SDK must be configured at application startup.
-This is typically done in the Global.asax.cs.
+This is typically done in the `Global.asax.cs`.
 OpenTelemetry has a concept of three signals; Traces (Requests and Dependencies), Metrics, and Logs.
 Each of these signals will need to be configured as part of your application startup.